gazdi/MTFX-challenge-cypress/documentation/Task2.md

 > THEN 4 places are returned
 > AND They are all in the state of England
 > AND Each one has a place name, longitude, state, state abbreviation and latitude

+## Questions/notes to PO

+- Please provide a background as part of the story, mention the API endpoint, like the task context does
+- Why these countries?
+Why these postcode ranges?
+Do we have a priority for countries (e.g. much more customers in France so focus test efforts/data there)?
+- Do you need availability and performance insights about this endpoint?

+\## Scenario improvements

+### Generic

+- Add negative scenarios which use invalid data and pass on error message
+- Provide positive and negative test data in feature files (as opposed to step definitions)
+- Move 'GIVEN I am searching for a postcode' step to Background.
+- Merge a few similar steps using generalised step definitions

+### Scenario 1

+- Question to PO: the word 'request' in the THEN step must be a mistake, it is meant to be 'response', right?
+- Let's do a full schema validation instead of checking the response 'manually' node by node

+### Scenario 4

+- Fix GIVEN step, the word 'am' is missing.
+Obsolete after this step is moved to Background